hackclub/hackclub/clubs/leadership_preface.md

   - The quality of your club doesn't matter if nobody shows up.
 You need at least one co-founder that's extremely charismatic and can get people excited about what you're doing.
 - **You should be wary of democracy**
   - A common pitfall is to create a democratic selection process where everyone has an equal vote on decisions.
 We've found that this tends not to work because it makes it too easy for less-active leaders to override decisions of the club president.
 People can have a say, but make sure your team can act and make decisions without being blocked.

+## Can I Lead The Club Myself?

+You may — it's your club.
+That said, what if you're

+- sick / studying / traveling and can't lead meetings
+- graduating and haven't decided who will lead next year
+- stressed out by the amount of work it takes to lead your club

+It's tough to lead a good club by yourself and you are much more likely to succeed with a co-leader or two.
+Nearly all our best clubs have more than one leader, so applications with co-leaders will have a slight advantage.